 Dannie-Lu Carr is a Multi-Disciplined Creative Practitioner.
 She is an author, singer/songwriter, actor, voiceover artist, and theatre director.
 She also trains actors in Meisner Technique, for which she is highly esteemed.

-Dannie is also a Leadership, Communications and Creativity Specialist and the founder of Creative Wavelengths™.
-In 2015, Dannie gave the much-acclaimed TEDx Talk on The Inconvenient Truth for Culture.
+Dannie is a Leadership, Communications and Creativity Specialist and the founder of Flaming Leadership and Creative Wavelengths™.
+In 2015, she gave the much-acclaimed TEDx Talk on The Inconvenient Truth for Culture.

-Dannie’s poetry work includes the book Open, a collaboration with artist Claire Zakiewicz and the up and coming book Words of Love, based on her recent exhibition of the same name.
+Her poetry work includes the book Open, a collaboration with artist Claire Zakiewicz.

 You can listen to her reels here:

-Dannie’s theatre directing work includes Chamber Music, Top Girls, Marat/Sade, Look Back in Anger, Cat on a Hot Tin Roof, Death of a Salesman, A View From the Bridge, Mother Courage, O Go My Man, The Caucasian Chalk Circle, and Closer.
+Dannie’s theatre directing work includes Chamber Music, Top Girls, Marat/Sade, Look Back in Anger, Cat on a Hot Tin Roof, Death of a Salesman, A View From the Bridge, Mother Courage, O Go My Man, The Caucasian Chalk Circle, and The House of Bernarda Alba.
 She has been directing theatre since 1998.